Recipe Overview

 - In small bowl, mix olive oil, lemon juice and zest (it's easier to zest the lemon before you juice it!),oregano, mint, parsley, garlic, salt and pepper.2 tablespoons olive oil, 3 tablespoons fresh lemon juice, 1 teaspoon grated lemon zest, 2 tablespoons minced fresh oregano, 1 tablespoon minced fresh mint, ¼ cup minced fresh parsley, 4 cloves garlic, minced, ¾ teaspoon kosher salt, ½ teaspoon coarse ground black pepper

-- Place lamb chops in large zip top bag.
+- Place lamb chops in large resealable bag.
 Pour marinade over them and close the bag.
 Massage marinade into chops and marinate at room temperature at least 20 minutes.
-If you want to marinate them longer, refrigerate.
-Remove from the refrigerator to warm up slightly before cooking.8 (4 ounces each) lamb loin chops or rib chops, fat trimmed
+Refrigerate the chops if you want to marinate them longer and remove them from the refrigerator to warm up slightly before cooking.8 (4 ounces each) lamb loin chops or rib chops

 Notes